-ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
-To see other pages, use the menu.
+ON THIS PAGE: You will learn the basics about the different types of treatments doctors use for people with bladder cancer.
+Use the menu to see other pages.

+Basic descriptions of the most common types of treatments used for bladder cancer are listed below.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+These types of talks are called “shared decision making.”
+Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision making is particularly important for bladder cancer because there are different treatment options.
 Learn more about making treatment decisions.

 Transurethral bladder tumor resection (TURBT).
 This procedure is used for diagnosis and staging, as well as treatment.
 During TURBT, a surgeon inserts a cystoscope through the urethra into the bladder.
 The surgeon then removes the tumor using a tool with a small wire loop, a laser, or fulguration (high-energy electricity).
 The patient is given an anesthetic, medication to block the awareness of pain, before the procedure begins.

 For people with non-muscle-invasive bladder cancer, TURBT may be able to eliminate the cancer.
 However, the doctor may recommend additional treatments to lower the risk of the cancer returning, such as intravesical chemotherapy or immunotherapy (see below).
 For people with muscle-invasive bladder cancer, additional treatments involving surgery to remove the bladder or, less commonly, radiation therapy are usually recommended.